networq/website/getting-started.md

 ```
 $ edit .env # Adjust for your setup
 ```
-Or by editing the file directly in Windows
+Or by editing the file directly in Windows.

 ![edit .env](/images/edit_envWin.PNG)

 ### 2) Installing NetworQ CLi